-- Make all reasonable adjustments to ensure equality of opportunity for staff or potential employees who disclose their disability. - Ensure EDI is embedded into all College policies, practices and procedures. - Seek to employ a diverse workforce which reflects the diversity of the community it serves and the student population. - Ensure information and support to staff is available through Human Resources and their line manager. - Ensure staff have access to EDI training and resources. - Champion an open culture in which mental and emotional wellbeing is taken seriously, staff are confident about disclosing information and feel that they will receive appropriate support. - 6.3 Equality Principles related to teaching, learning and assessment: - Make courses accessible to as wide a range of students as possible by ensuring, where set, entry requirements are relevant, appropriate and transparent. - Implement appropriate adjustments and arrangements that accommodate individuals needs in teaching, learning and assessment. - Provide the highest quality of teaching, learning and training to all students, including the use of adaptive teaching and stretch and challenge to allow students to reach their potential. - Make use of learning resources and delivery methods within teaching, learning and training which actively promote diversity, and celebrate a wide range of cultures and positive images to support the cultural and linguistic needs of students. - Regularly review and update key learning texts and resources, to ensure that authors and creators are as diverse as possible for the field of study, and that a lack of diversity in any particular field is highlighted and problematised where appropriate with the students. - Reflect the identity and lived experiences of our students in the delivery of the curriculum. - Provide a positive and high quality learning experience which is underpinned by Careers education, information, advice and guidance (CEIAG). - Provide wide-ranging and student-relevant PSHE and future leaders programmes, underpinned by the Equality Act (2010), encouraging students to be responsible, respectful and active citizens. - Encourage students with Special Educational Needs and Disabilities (SEND) to selfdisclose and, where learning needs are identified, provide an appropriate level of support to allow full participation in teaching and learning and wider college life, including enrichment opportunities. - Offer pastoral support to students to promote positive mental health and wellbeing and students to fully participate in college life and achieve their relative goals.
+- Ensure managers involved in the recruitment process have been trained in College Safer Recruitment procedures. - Make all reasonable adjustments to ensure equality of opportunity for staff or potential employees who disclose their disability. - Ensure EDI is embedded into all College policies, practices and procedures. - Seek to employ a diverse workforce which reflects the diversity of the community it serves and the student population. - Ensure information and support to staff is available through People & Culture and their line manager. - Ensure staff have access to EDI training and resources. - Champion an open culture in which mental and emotional wellbeing is taken seriously, staff are confident about disclosing information and feel that they will receive appropriate support. - 6.3 Equality Principles related to teaching, learning, innovation and assessment: - Make courses accessible to as wide a range of students as possible by ensuring, where set, entry requirements are relevant, appropriate and transparent. - Implement appropriate adjustments and arrangements that accommodate individuals' needs in teaching, learning and assessment. - Provide the highest quality of teaching, learning and training to all students, including the use of adaptive teaching and stretch and challenge to allow students to reach their potential. - Make use of learning resources and delivery methods within teaching, learning and training which actively promote diversity, and celebrate a wide range of cultures and positive images to support the cultural and linguistic needs of students. - Regularly review and update key learning texts and resources, to ensure that authors and creators are as diverse as possible for the field of study, and that a lack of diversity in any particular field is highlighted and problematised where appropriate with the students. - Reflect the identity and lived experiences of our students in the delivery of the curriculum. - Provide a positive and high quality learning experience which is underpinned by Careers education, information, advice and guidance (CEIAG). - Deliver a comprehensive, student focused PSHE and Future Leaders Programme, grounded in the principles of the Equality Act (2010), to encourage students to become responsible, respectful, and active citizens, both within their local communities and as informed individuals aware of global issues. - Encourage students with Special Educational Needs and Disabilities (SEND) to selfdisclose and, where learning needs are identified, provide an appropriate level of support to allow full participation in teaching and learning and wider college life, including enrichment opportunities. - Offer wellbeing support to students to promote positive mental health and wellbeing and students to fully participate in college life and achieve their best.